KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 ### Views

+[KeyboardKit Pro][Pro] unlocks views in the ``FeedbackConfiguration`` namespace, that let you easily toggle audio and haptic feedback:

 @TabNavigator {

-    @Tab("FeedbackConfiguration.Toggle") {
+    @Tab("Toggle") {

-        A feedback configuration ``FeedbackConfiguration/Toggle`` can be used to toggle audio & haptic feedback on and off.
-It can be added to the keyboard toolbar, or anywhere you want it.
+        The feedback ``FeedbackConfiguration/Toggle`` can be used to toggle audio & haptic feedback on and off.
+It can be added to a toolbar, or anywhere you want it.

         ![FeedbackToggle](feedbackconfigurationtoggle.jpg)

-        The view can be customized with other enabled and disabled icons, and be further styled with native accent colors, fonts, etc. It's currently not style-based, since it's not needed.
+        The view can be customized with other icons, and be further styled with native accent colors, fonts, etc. It's currently not style-based.
     }
 }